midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 > `compactc` must statically detect the use of contract types in circuit parameters and report an informative error.

 Circuits may not return contract values.
-At the moment, this doesn't look like a security issue.
-The constraint is imposed for implementation simplicity and because the implications of such a feature are unclear.
+This constraint is imposed for implementation simplicity.
 See [Open Questions](#can-circuits-return-contract-values) for a discussion.

 This also leads to the following requirement:

 > `compactc` must statically detect the use of contract types in circuit return types and report an informative error.

-### Contract Types May Not Appear in Witness Parameter/Return Types
+### Contract Types May Not Appear in Witness Return Types

 If witnesses return contract values, they may inject unknown contracts into a context where all contracts were otherwise known at deployment time.
 This is a security risk